cirvladimir/intrument-finder/README.md

 intrument-finder
 ================

-Program compile on ubuntu using g++ (Ubuntu/Linaro 4.6.3-1ubuntu5) 4.6.3.
+Program compiled on ubuntu using g++ (Ubuntu/Linaro 4.6.3-1ubuntu5) 4.6.3.

 To run grapher:
 The required refferences are in graph.sh.